bigchaindb/bigchaindb/docs/server/source/production-nodes/node-components.md

 * Monitoring software
 * Maybe more

 The relationship between the main components is illustrated below.
-Note that BigchainDB Server must be able to communicate with all other mongod instances in the BigchainDB cluster (i.e. in other BigchainDB nodes).
+Note that BigchainDB Server must be able to communicate with the _primary_ MongoDB instance, and any of the MongoDB instances might be the primary, so BigchainDB Server must be able to communicate with all the MongoDB instances.
+Also, all MongoDB instances must be able to communicate with each other.

 ![Components of a production node](../_static/Node-components.png)